webignition/bas-spec/docs/identifiers.rst

 Identifiers
 ===========

 An ``identifier`` uniquely identifies an element within a page.
-It is either a :doc:`selector </selectors>` or a page model reference.
+It is either a :doc:`selector </selectors>`, a page model reference or a reference to an element passed to an imported step.

 ------
 Syntax